GOLD SCALES ENTRY

 Study the examples.

 In some cases the use of annotated references is fine.
-In such cases you give information about who is the writer, his position and rank, and other interesting details that can serve readers or a cause well..
+In such cases you give information about e.g. who is the writer, his position and rank, and other interesting details that can serve readers or a cause well.

 Common Abbreviations

 Common abbreviations help us to gauge well.
 If there are many of them, there is a risk of getting cryptical, which may not be so good.
 So compute a little to use abbreviations with skill and fluency - adhering to the rules as found in manuals of style.
-There are books of abbreviations, and many abbreviations may pop up in dictionaries too.
+There are books on abbreviations, and lists of abbreviations used in dictionaries, etc.

 Literature